emberjs/guides/README.md

 ```

 On Windows, you can download an [installer](http://aspell.net/win32/), but unfortunately it is unmaintained.
 On Linux, you can install with your distribution's package manager.
 On all platforms, you can also [build the most recent version from source](http://aspell.net/man-html/Installing.html).

+Some Mac users may also need to install openSSL, which will be indicated in an error during the bundle command.
+See [Troubleshooting.md](TROUBLESHOOTING.md).

 ## Developing with the Guides